Zaphodious/dotfiles/README.md

 ## Usage

-Install by downloading the repo to your home directory, and running the setup script
+Install by downloading the repo to your home directory, and running the setup script (You'll have to set the "use alternative" yourself)
 ```
 git clone https://github.com/Zaphodious/dotfiles.git ~/
 chmod a+x zaph-install